chalatz/tours/pages/tours/driving/fullday-private-tours-east-west-coast.md

 **BREAK FOR LUNCH**

-This is a longer program includes the **"Best of Rhodes"** half day tour, and more time on the East Coast for break for delicious lunch experiences at a seaside village at the Mediterranean Sea right on the water’s edge (scenic) with fresh seafood, Rhodian cuisine and excellent local wines.
+This is a longer program that includes the **"BEST OF RHODES AND LINDOS TOUR DT1"** half day tour, and more time on the East Coast for break for delicious lunch experiences at a seaside village at the Mediterranean Sea right on the water’s edge (scenic) with fresh seafood, Rhodian cuisine and excellent local wines.
 (Stop Visit Taste Photos)

+**Wine and Olive Oil Tasting**

+A short drive brings us to an optional stop for a delightful wine and olive oil tasting experience.
+Here, you’ll have the chance to sample a variety of locally produced wines, each showcasing the rich flavors of the region.
+Additionally, you can taste high-quality olive oil, infused with dried herbs for a unique and aromatic touch.
+This stop offers a wonderful opportunity to savor the authentic flavors of Rhodes.
+(Stop Visit Taste Photos)

 **VALLEY OF THE BUTTERFLIES**

 On the way back you drive through the island, from the **East to the West Coast**, the road passes through villages and densely wooded areas, we come to the Valley of the Butterflies.
 This site is beautifully arranged with wooden bridges, from mid-June to mid-September thousands of butterflies appear.
 (Stop Visit Photos).

-**THE TRADITIONAL WINERY**

-After few miles we stop at a small Traditional Winery.
-Here you have the opportunity to free taste a selection of locally produced wines.
-As well as you get your pictures of the aging facilities.
-(Stop Visit Taste Photos)

 **FILERIMOS MOUNTAIN**